Smoffyy/serenity-chat/README.md

 # Serenity Chat (UI)

 This project aims to make a very aestetically pleasing front end UI for users using an openai-compatable API.
+Also this project has been heavily vibe-coded, as I've been wanting to use my local AI experts.